 Located in the Savoie region, you can also expect delicious regional specialities, such as raclette cheese or Tarte aux Myrtilles – sweet blueberry tart.
 Other après ski options include Restaurant L’Arpette, where you can expect traditional tartiflette along with breathtaking views over the snow-shielded valley.
 If you have time, stay to watch the sunset from their outdoor deck.

-A varied selection of nursery slopes mean you can easily perfect your glide at Tignes.
-As soon as you’ve gained some confidence, choose from a selection of long blue runs that will build your stamina and technique.
+We highly recommend Tignes as one of the best beginner ski resorts.
+This popular resort has something for everyone so is well suited to groups.
+A varied selection of nursery slopes mean you can easily perfect your glide here.
+As soon as you’ve gained some confidence, choose from a selection of long, cruisey blue runs that will build your stamina and technique.
 Tignes is a particularly high resort, so it has a longer ski season than most resorts and great powder conditions into early spring.
+It also has an excellent selection of ski schools for all abilities.

 An excellent, snow-sure nursery slope hugs the edge of this bustling village, nicknamed “the pearl of the Alps”.
 It’s almost traffic-free, with charming chalets surrounded by glinting, snowy peaks.
 There are also plenty of activities for children and supervised slopes where they can perfect their turns.

 Saas-Fee has three T-bars serving up the beginner practice area at its base, and skiing lessons are always readily available.
 For those looking to push themselves a bit further, the Mittaghorn lift can be taken up for slightly more challenging runs and a spectacular view of Saas-Fee’s gorgeous surroundings.
-The resort is perfect for a short ski weekend, with plenty of après to be found in the quaint town centre, as well as other winter activities such as tobogganing and sledding.
+The ski resort is perfect for a short ski weekend.
+There’s plenty of après ski to be found in the quaint town centre, as well as other winter activities such as tobogganing and sledding.

 Finish your activity-filled day with a meal at the Michelin-starred Fletschhorn.
 The restaurant serves a seasonal menu and offers a selection of 1,200 wines, in cosy yet elegant surroundings.
 Alternatively, taste some mouthwatering wines at VINarium in the four-star Hotel Schweizerhof.

-Lech is one of the best ski resorts for beginners.
-A quick glance at Lech’s map might look intimidating for beginners, but don’t let that put you off – less confident skiers can access almost all parts of the mountain, safe in the knowledge that there will be a safe and gentle route down.
-The exclusivity of this resort is also a bonus for beginners, with runs unlikely to be swamped at any point in the season – Lech has a strict policy of only issuing 14,000 lift passes in a single day, keeping the slopes free from large, obstructive crowds.
+Lech is one of the best ski resorts for beginners in Europe.
+A quick glance at Lech’s map might look intimidating for beginners.
+But don’t let that put you off.
+Less confident skiers can access almost all parts of the mountain, safe in the knowledge that there will be a safe and gentle route down.
+The exclusivity of this ski resort is also a bonus for beginners.
+Runs are unlikely to be swamped at any point in the season.
+Lech has a strict policy of only issuing 14,000 lift passes in a single day, keeping the slopes free from large, obstructive crowds.

-Cervinia is the highest altitude resort in Italy, giving it the most reliable snowfall and guaranteeing conditions that are ideal for ski lessons.
-For those strapping on their ski boots for the first time, there is a nursery slope accessible directly from the village, as well as a number of ski schools to choose from.
+Cervinia is the highest altitude ski resort in Italy with the most reliable snowfall and guaranteeing conditions.
+For those strapping on their ski boots for the first time, there is a nursery slope accessible directly from the village.
+There’s also a good number of ski schools to choose from.
 What makes Cervinia perfect for beginners, is the extent of easy runs available for those looking to take a step up.
-Cervinia has over 40 kilometres of easy runs that often have long, wide slopes making it one of the best ski resorts for beginners.
+Cervinia has over 40 kilometres of easy runs that often have long, wide slopes making it one of the best beginner ski resorts.

-This laid-back resort is one of the best ski resorts for beginners.
+This laid-back ski resort is one of the best ski resorts for beginners in Europe.
 It’s relatively quiet here and sees lots of sunshine on its south-facing slopes.
-Beginner skiers can make use of two free ski lifts that access nursery slopes – this means you can spend the first couple of days finding your ski legs and learning the basics before committing to a lift pass.
-There are excellent ski schools on offer in resort – they’ll have you progressing to the wide, gentle blues in no time.
+Beginner skiers can make use of two free ski lifts that access nursery slopes.
+This means you can spend the first couple of days finding your ski legs and learning the basics.
+There are excellent ski schools on offer in resort.
+They’ll have you progressing to the wide, gentle blues in no time.